Last Updated on March 30, 2021

 The Numbers So Far

 - Spikes in overdose-related deaths and emergency calls have been reported in localities across the US.
-These include Cayuga County in New York, Hamilton County in Ohio, and Jacksonville, Florida.
+These include Cayuga County2 in New York, Hamilton County3 in Ohio, and Jacksonville, Florida4.

-- Alcohol sales increased 55 percent in the second-to-last week of March 2020, compared with the previous year.
+- Alcohol sales increased 55 percent5 in the second-to-last week of March 2020, compared with the previous year.

 Addiction and Relapse During COVID-19